Nexfinity/CakeyBot-Wiki/core/website-logs.md

 ![](/logs2.png)

 # Auto Mod Logs
 These logs are added whenever a user triggers automod in your server.
-This will include the time of the automod violation, the Discord tag of the user which triggered automod, and which filter they triggered.
+This will include the time of the Auto Mod violation, the Discord tag of the user which triggered the Auto Mod, and which filter they triggered.
 ![](/logs3.png)

 # Warnings
 These logs are added whenever a user is warned by a moderator.
 This will include the time of the warning, the Discord tag of the user which was warned, the Discord tag of the moderator, and the reason for the warning.

-To clear warnings from users in your server, you can use the `/clearwarnings` command
+To clear warnings from users in your server, you can use the `/clearwarnings` command.
 ![](/logs4.png)

 # Persistent Roles/Mutes